karan-hansraj/cosmocloud-deploy/cosmocloud-deploy/README.md

 1. Clone this repository to your machine.
 2. Run `helm install testapp .` to install the chart.
 3. Verify that the deployments are deployed with `kubectl get deployments`.
-   4.Verify that the pods are running with `kubectl get pods`.
+4. Verify that the pods are running with `kubectl get pods`.

 ## Usage